Optimization of Annealed Importance Sampling Hyperparameters: Literature Review

 Recently, Variational Inference and Monte Carlo methods have been combined to increase the flexibility of parametric variational family $\Q$ and benefit from the convergence properties of sampling methods.
 Authors of \cite{salimans2015Markov,wolf2016variational,caterini2018Hamiltonian,hoffman2017learning,thin2020metflow} combine MCMC and VI by extending the space of latent variables $\left(z_k\right)_{k\in[M]}$.
 A framework with parametric transitions for SMC algorithms and a surrogate lower bound ELBO are provided in \cite{gu2015neural,tom2017auto,naesseth2018variational}.
 For example, in \cite{maddison2017filtering}, the authors derive an approximation of the asymptotic variance of importance weights in Variational Filtering Objectives, and in \cite{wu2020stochastic,arbel2021annealed}, flows are used to overcome energy density barriers.
 A differentiable alternative to MH-correcting step in HMC transitions are proposed \cite{zhang2021differentiable}, while in \cite{geffner2021mcmc} the authors derive the importance weights resulting from unadjusted HMC process and its reversal.

-Our work in particular bares more similarity to MCVAE proposed by \cite{thin2021monte} among others.
+Our work in particular bares more similarity to MCVAE proposed by \cite{thin2021monte} among others as we use the same reparameterization and optimization discribed in Section \ref{sec:optim}.
 In MCVAE the authors use AIS with heuristic density path for low variance estimation of the log marginal likelihood during training of a latent variable model.
-Our goal here is to evaluate an already trained model by optimizing the intermediary distributions and we argue that the learnt AIS parameters by MCVAE are not efficient since the model is constantly changing during training and the posterior approximator is known to overfit the model \cite{wu2016quantitative}.
+Our goal here is to reduce the computation complexity of evaluation of an already trained model by optimizing the intermediary distributions in AIS algorithm and we argue that the learnt AIS parameters by MCVAE are not efficient since the model is constantly changing during training and the posterior approximator is known to overfit the model \cite{wu2016quantitative}.